 A kind of semantic violence acted out also against human categories.
 Scientific facts show that the difference between individuals within an ascribed binary gender category is greater than what can be found between these binary gender categories.

 Scientific facts show that there may be a greater difference between individuals within a species, than what may be found between the species.
 That there is a greater difference between, for instance, the personalities within a dog breed (although the breed was created and formed by humans to erase this variation), than can be found between dog breeds.

 A wonderful reality.
 The evolutionary drift of variation and diverseness does not let itself be tamed without difficulty.
 The swarm of physical psychological human beings, and other beings, does not let itself get easily subdued.

-And yet, over time, there is silence, and standardization.
+And yet, over time, there is stillness, and standardization.
 Voices and squawkings falling silent because of the current writing and its overlooking of history; wheels that are reinvented in eternal forgetting.

 Published in Aftonbladet kultur 6th of August 2016, translated from the Swedish

 See also, from 28th of August 2016, The hidden climate poetry

 ©Arimneste Anima Museum #8